2012 NHL Winter Classic: Broadcasting

 The game was telecasted on NBC in the United States, CBC (English) and RDS (Français) in Canada.
-Local radio broadcasts were provided by WIP/WIP-FM in Philadelphia and WEPN in New York City, while Sirius XM Radio carried the game on satellite radio.

 Documentary

 HBO aired a four-part documentary chronicling the preparation of the two teams for the game as part of its award-winning sports series 24/7.
 The first episode aired on Wednesday, December 14, 2011, at 10 p.m.
 ET, with three additional episodes following each subsequent Wednesday.
 The series chronicled each team's seasons leading up to the Winter Classic, and emphasized the physical nature and intensity of the Rangers–Flyers rivalry.
 The episodes focused notably on the fiery coaching approaches of John Tortorella and Peter Laviolette, the odd and comical personality of Ilya Bryzgalov, and the ups and downs that each team underwent before the Winter Classic.

 Ratings

 The 2012 Winter Classic had relatively low ratings compared to the previous four events.
 The game earned a 2.4 rating and 3.74 million viewers; it is the first Winter Classic to fall short of the benchmark set by Wayne Gretzky's final game in 1999 (2.5 rating/6 share) that had stood as the most-watched post-1975 NHL regular season game prior to the Winter Classic.
 In Philadelphia, the game had a rating of 11.9.
 The other highest rated markets were Buffalo (7.8), Boston (5.1), and Pittsburgh (4.4).
 New York's home market finished with a 4.3 rating, the first time that the host markets did not finish both first and second in the individual market ratings.
 Some critics' reasons as to why the ratings were low were due to the fact that the game was moved back two hours from 1pm EST to 3pm EST; the game was played a day later than normally (January 2 opposed to January 1) because of the NFL last regular season games; it was played during the daytime on a day not universally recognized as a holiday (thus more people would have been at work and missed the game); the fact it had to compete with two college bowl games (Outback Bowl and Rose Bowl, although previous Winter Classics also had to compete with bowl games); and overexposure of the New York-Philly matchup.